kshinoz98/Delta-Arm-Engr-3-prjt/README.md

 }
 ```
 # Delta Arm Kinematics
 The Delta arm uses kinematics to figure out how much the arms have to bend to locate the end arm position.
 I looked at this project optomistically by expecting myself to figure these out.
-I couldn't, but I found the useful library [Delta Kinematics](https://github.com/tinkersprojects/Delta-Kinematics-Library)
+I couldn't, but I found the useful library [Delta Kinematics](https://github.com/tinkersprojects/Delta-Kinematics-Library) which explains exactly how a delta arm works and how his calculations save you time.